-- NIPS papers1 This dataset contains papers from the NIPS conferences between 1987 and 1999.
-More description can be found in the [20]; - DBLP papers2 The abstracts and authors of papers are extracted through DBLP interface from four areas: database, data mining, information retrieval and artificial intelligence.
-More description can be found in the [6].
+- NIPS papers This dataset contains papers from the NIPS conferences between 1987 and 1999.
+More description can be found in the [5]; - DBLP papers The abstracts and authors of papers are extracted through DBLP interface from four areas: database, data mining, information retrieval and artificial intelligence.
+More description can be found in the [30].

-Some statistics of two datasets are shown in Table 2.
+Some statistics of two datasets are shown in Table II.
 For each dataset, we randomly select some documents as training data and test data.
-The Table 4 and Table 3 show the selection results on two datasets.
-The number of selected training and test documents are specialized in column D training and column D test in Table 4 and 3.
+The number of selected training documents are around 1000, and the number of test documents are about 30 percent of the number of training documents.
 The requirements of selections is: the training and test documents must share some authors and some words.
 This requirement makes sure the learned topics and authors' interests can be used to predict the test documents.

-5.2 Evaluation Metrics
+B. Evaluation Metrics

 In order to evaluate the performance of the proposed model, we calculate the perplexity of the test documents using the learned topics and author interests on these topics.
-Perplexity is widely used in language modeling to assess the predictive power of a model [20, 2].
+Perplexity is widely used in language modeling to assess the predictive power of a model [5], [12].
 It is a measure of how surprising the words in the test documents are from the model's perspective.
-It can be computed as, where a_d is the authors of test document d.
+It can be computed as, where $a_d$ is the authors of test document d.
 The smaller the value of perplexity is, the better the predictive ability of a model has.
 Since we use the same test documents for different models, the normalization is not considered because it does not influence the model comparisons.
 Another evaluation metric is the training data likelihood,